KBurov/TradeAdvisor/docs/setup-windows-wsl.md

 By default, `docker compose down -v` deletes all volumes (including MinIO buckets and MLflow runs).
 To keep data between restarts:

-- We bind-mount MinIO and MLflow data into the repo’s `data/` folder:
+- We bind-mount service data into the repo’s `data/` folder:
-  - `data/minio/` → MinIO object storage
+  - `data/minio/` → MinIO object storage (all buckets and objects)
   - `data/mlflow/` → MLflow backend DB (`mlflow.db`)
+  - `data/kafka/` → Kafka logs and topic data

+- These folders are ignored via `.gitignore`, so they never pollute Git history.
 - MLflow is configured with:
   ```yaml
   --backend-store-uri sqlite:////mlflow/mlflow.db